 Dr. Mark Kyburz, Zürich

-Mark also provides tailored language coaching (academic writing and presentations).
-His teaching and coaching experience includes London’s City University and Cass Business School, the University of St Gallen, the University of Bern (IASH), Zurich University of the Arts (ZHdK), the Swiss government, and a wide range of individual clients.
+Mark is also Team Leader English at the University of St. Gallen’s Writing Centre.
+His teaching and coaching experience includes City University London, Sir John Cass Business School, the universities of Basel, Bern and Lucerne, Zurich University of the Arts, the Swiss government (EDA, SECO) and many individual and industry clients.

 Dr. John Peck, Brunswick (Maine)